 - Facebook Marketplace

-Bend has a limited number of pet-friendly rentals so make sure you give yourself ample time to find one, especially if you have multiple animals.
+Central Oregon has a limited number of pet-friendly rentals and friendly homes so make sure you give yourself ample time to find one who will make pet-friendly accommodations, especially if you have multiple animals.
 Dogs are definitely easier to house than cats but regardless, make sure you have pet rental references and that all vaccines are up to date.
 Pet deposits are generally refundable and range anywhere from $150-$500 per pet so factor this expense into your budget.
-Some homeowners charge an additional monthly pet rent per animal so make sure you confirm if there is a pet deposit, pet rent or both.
+Some homeowners charge an additional monthly pet rent per animal so make sure you confirm if there is a pet deposit, pet rent, or both.

 - Ask to speak to the owner or property representative on the phone rather than corresponding solely via email.